📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 ✔ UC Merced–Castle–Merced City circulator

-✔ Rural microtransit for Winton, Le Grand, Planada
+✔ Rural microtransit for Winton, Le Grand, Planada, Gustine

-PILLAR 7 — TRANSPARENCY, ACCOUNTABILITY, AND LOCAL CONTROL
+PILLAR 7 — TRANSPARENCY, ACCOUNTABILITY & LOCAL CONTROL

 1. Public Land Ownership Maps